TierraCodes/full-court-analytics/Design/UseCases.md

 # Actors

+- **Athletes**
-- Athletes: Main user, searches schools, logs outreach, tracks interest.
-Basketball players who can use the website to track their stats in games, upload videos of gameplay, or view schools in the dashboard.
+  Main user group.
+Basketball players who search schools, log outreach, and track interest.
+They can also upload videos of gameplay, view schools in the dashboard, and track their stats in games.

+- **Recruiting Advisors/Trainers**
-- Recruiting Advisors/Trainers: Manages multiple players, provides structure and oversight.
-Trainers working with multiple athletes can identify target schools, share notes, and track coach engagement for the athletes they advise.
+  Manage multiple players, provide structure and oversight.
+Trainers can identify target schools, share notes, and track coach engagement for the athletes they advise.

+- **Parent/Guardian**
-- Parent/Guardian: Supports player in research, helps manage notes and follow-ups.
-Users in charge of athletes; they provide consent required for the players if they are too young.
+  Support athletes in research, help manage notes and follow-ups, and provide consent if the athlete is underage.

+- **System (Database/Search Engine)**
-- System (Database/Search Engine): Provides search/filter functionality and returns results.
+  Provides search and filter functionality and returns results.

+- **Email/Notification Service**
-- Email/Notification Service: Sends reminders, updates, and outreach confirmations.
+  Sends reminders, updates, and outreach confirmations (future iterations).

+---

-# Use Cases
+# Use Cases – First Iteration

 ### UC1 – Search & Filter Schools (BR1)
 **Explanation:** Athletes need to find schools quickly using accurate, verified data.
 This supports the business requirement of centralizing recruiting research (BR1).
-**Actors:** Player, System.
+**Actors:** Athlete, System
 **Flow:**
-1. Player enters a keyword (school, coach, conference).
+1. Athlete enters a keyword (school name, location, or conference).
 2. System shows typeahead suggestions.
-3. Player applies filters (division, conference, location, enrollment size, role type, last updated).
+3. Athlete applies basic filters (division, conference, state).
 4. Results list updates dynamically.
-5. Player selects a school to view its profile.
+5. Athlete selects a school to view its profile.

 ---

 ### UC2 – View School Profile (BR1)
 **Explanation:** Athletes need detailed information about schools in one place to evaluate recruiting opportunities.
 This aligns with BR1.
-**Actors:** Athlete, System.
+**Actors:** Athlete, System
 **Flow:**
-1. Athlete selects a school from the search results or watchlist.
+1. Athlete selects a school from search results.
 2. System displays the school profile with:
-   - Overview (location, division, enrollment, conference).
+   - Overview (location, division, enrollment, conference)
-   - Staff table (coaches, contact info, last verified).
+   - Staff table (coaches, contact info, last verified)
-   - Notes & intel (tags, interest level, custom notes).
-3. Player reviews details or navigates to coach profiles.
+3. Athlete reviews details and may favorite the school.

 ---

-### UC3 – Log Outreach with a Coach (BR2)
+### UC3 – Log Outreach with a Coach (Basic Note Entry) (BR2)
-**Explanation:** Players need to record communications with coaches to track their recruiting journey and prevent missed opportunities.
+**Explanation:** Athletes need to record communications with coaches to track their recruiting journey and prevent missed opportunities.
 This supports BR2 (relationship & outreach management).
-**Actors:** Athlete, Coach Profile, Email/Notification Service.
+**Actors:** Athlete, System
 **Flow:**
-1. Player opens a coach profile.
+1. Athlete opens a school or coach profile.
-2. Player clicks “Log outreach.”
+2. Athlete clicks “Log outreach.”
-3. Player chooses outreach type (email, call, note).
+3. Athlete enters a text note describing the communication.
-4. System saves outreach record with timestamp.
+4. System saves the outreach note with a timestamp.
-5. System updates the coach’s timeline and “last contacted” date.
+5. Note is displayed in the communication history for that school/coach.

 ---

+# Use Cases – Deferred to Future Iterations

-### UC4 – Schedule Follow-Up Reminder (BR2)
+- **UC4 – Schedule Follow-Up Reminder (BR2)**
-**Explanation:** Athletes must track follow-ups to strengthen coach relationships.
-This fulfills BR2.
-**Actors:** Athletes, Notification Service.
-**Flow:**
-1. Player opens a school or coach profile.
-2. Player selects “Schedule follow-up.”
-3. Player sets due date/time and optional recurrence.
-4. System stores the reminder and links it to the school/coach.
-5. Notification Service alerts player at the scheduled time.

----
+  Will be implemented once notification service is integrated.

-### UC5 – View Outreach Analytics Dashboard (BR2)
+- **UC5 – View Outreach Analytics Dashboard (BR2)**
-**Explanation:** Athletes and advisors need visibility into recruiting progress using outreach metrics.
-This supports BR2.
-**Actors:** Athlete, Advisor, System.
-**Flow:**
-1. Athlete/Advisor opens the Analytics Dashboard.
-2. System retrieves outreach and response data.
-3. Dashboard displays charts (touches by division/conference, response rates, timeline trends).
-4. Athlete/Advisor applies filters or drills into specific schools.

- - *UC1*: View school statistics - BR2
-    - This is an appropriate use case because the core of this website is to allow althletes to view school information and statistics.
-This use case is connected with BR2 because it fills the requirement of viewing a schools stats, figures, and allowing an athlete to be able to favorite schools.
-- *UC2*: Log and take note of communication with staff - BR2
-    -  (sample text)
-- *UC5*: Get an in-depth overview of the school and staff - BR1
-    -  (sample text)
-- *UC6*: Get contact info and view social media links schools - BR2
-    -  (sample text)
+  Will be implemented once outreach data and reporting features are in place.

+- **UC6 – Extended School & Staff Data (BR1)**
+  Displaying stats, majors, academic services, and additional metadata about schools.

+- **UC7 – Contact Coach Directly (BR2)**
+  Contact buttons and preloaded templates for outreach.